janosgyerik/cheatsheets/Git-cheat-sheet.md

     git show rev -- path
     git diff rev -- path

-## Working with a Subversion repository
+## Working with a Subversion repository in lock-step with upstream

 Scenario: simple lock-step model, the rough equivalent of using svn checkout + svn update + svn commit.